ee190455/hello-world/README.md

-on  myself/evrryddsy/not tht day, that went fast/she said they going to pull up for 120\\\\pull up///:THEAMATEUR//$1=1 mile or gets a dislike/nevermind/angel is a silent guardian it is crazy to know i was up all of the 27th and did not manage to get green or anything i just flat out miss the last 24hrs as i can almost guareentee i did something here knowing a day can go that fast is actually scary and makes me feel finite
+on  myself/evrryddsy/not tht day, that went fast/she said they going to pull up for 120\\\\pull up///:THEAMATEUR//$1=1 mile or gets a dislike/nevermind/angel is a silent guardian it is crazy to know i was up all of the 27th and did not manage to get green or anything i just flat out miss the last 24hrs as i can almost guareentee i did something here knowing a day can go that fast is actually scary and makes me feel finite so you know that i know that you know